nonchalantkettle/SpeechDoctor/PRESS-RELEASE.md

   > "I used to say 'like' all the time, and Speech Doctor helped me fix this issue!" - a Speech Doctor customer

 ## What Next? ##
   > To get started using Speech Doctor, please visit our website.
-To contribute to the open source repository, please follow the guidelines outlined [here].
+To contribute to the open source repository, please follow the guidelines outlined [here](CONTRIBUTING.md).